MICHELLE: Hey, MJ! What did 0 say to 8?

 I still get a little bit of a Bokurano: Ours vibe from it, but with a real shounen flare that makes it exciting rather than gloomy.
 I’m actually a little surprised by how much I enjoyed this volume and how avidly I’m looking forward to volume four.
 If you were turned off by the execution of volume one but at least a little intrigued by the premise, you might want to give the series another chance.
 I’m glad I did.

-MELINDA: I’ll be honest, I haven’t had the slightest interest in this series, but you’re making it sound kind of intriguing.
+MJ: I’ll be honest, I haven’t had the slightest interest in this series, but you’re making it sound kind of intriguing.
 Hmm.

 MICHELLE: Well, maybe it’ll eventually make its way to VIZManga.com (where so many of its Shonen Jump brethren are available) and you’ll be able to check it out for half the price.

-MELINDA: That would be great!
+MJ: That would be great!